When can I return to work?

 When can I discontinue my aspirin after surgery?

-Most patient are able to stop taking your 325 mg aspirin 6 weeks after surgery.
+Most patients are able to stop taking your 325 mg aspirin 6 weeks after surgery.

 Do I need to take the antibiotic before any dental, urological, and colonoscopy?